Astronomy Day 2026: What It Is, When It Happens, and How to Celebrate

 International Astronomy Day: celebrations worldwide

-For example, German-speaking countries celebrate Astronomietag (Astronomy Day), which is coordinated by local astronomy organizations such as the Vereinigung der Sternfreunde e.V. in Germany.
+• For example, German-speaking countries celebrate Astronomietag (Astronomy Day), which is coordinated by local astronomy organizations such as the Vereinigung der Sternfreunde e.V. in Germany.
 Each year, the date is chosen to coincide with a special astronomical event.
-In 2025, Astronomietag was celebrated on March 29, during the partial solar eclipse.
+In 2026, Astronomietag took place on March 28, with skywatchers enjoying Venus, Jupiter, and the Moon in the evening.

-In France, the popular event Les Nuits des Étoiles (Nights of the Stars) is held every summer, organized by the French Astronomical Association and Planète Sciences.
+• In France, the popular event Les Nuits des Étoiles (Nights of the Stars) is held every summer, organized by the French Astronomical Association and Planète Sciences.
 The celebrations usually last three days (Friday to Sunday) in early August, near the peak of the Perseid meteor shower.
-In 2025, the Nights of the Stars will take place from August 1 to 3, around the First Quarter Moon, which offers a chance to see some Perseid meteors.
+In 2026, Les Nuits des Étoiles will take place from August 7 to 9 — just days before an unforgettable night for skywatchers on August 12, when the Perseids peak shortly after a solar eclipse visible across France.

-In the United Kingdom, the celebrations aren't limited to a few days – instead, the country hosts National Astronomy Week, a series of events designed to stimulate public interest in astronomy.
+• In the United Kingdom, the celebrations aren't limited to a few days – instead, the country hosts National Astronomy Week, a series of events designed to stimulate public interest in astronomy.
 It's supported by the Royal Astronomical Society, the British Astronomical Association, the Federation of Astronomical Societies, and the Society for Popular Astronomy.
 National Astronomy Week isn't held every year, but is organized around major astronomical events that attract public attention.
-In 2025, it ran from February 1 to 9, with the theme “Chasing the Moon.”

 Astronomy Day: conclusion